 The Teaching the Skills That Matter in Adult Education project (TSTM) trains teachers to integrate the skills that matter to adult students using approaches that work across critical topics.
 Using the project's tools and training, adult education teachers can teach the transferable skills students need in these critical contexts.

-The nine skills that matter in adult education are:
+The 9 skills that matter are:

-- Adaptability and willingness to learn
+- Adaptability & willingness to learn

 - Critical thinking

 The 5 topic areas are:

 - Financial literacy